ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-vms/user-guides/launching-clusters/aws.md

 ### Accessing S3

-In various scenarios, worker nodes may need write access to the S3 bucket.
-E.g. Ray Tune has the option that worker nodes write distributed checkpoints to S3 instead of syncing back to the driver using rsync.
+In various scenarios, worker nodes may need write access to an S3 bucket, e.g., Ray Tune has an option to write checkpoints to S3 instead of syncing them directly back to the driver.

-If you see errors like “Unable to locate credentials”, make sure that the correct `IamInstanceProfile` is configured for worker nodes in `cluster.yaml` file.
+If you see errors like “Unable to locate credentials”, make sure that the correct `IamInstanceProfile` is configured for worker nodes in your cluster config file.
 This may look like:

 ```
 worker_nodes: